 Did you know lockers come in endless configurations, styles, and colors?
-In this guide, we’ll share the main things to know and look for when purchasing lockers for your school, building, or facility.
+In this guide, we’ll share the main things to know and look for when purchasing school lockers, building lockers, or facility lockers.
 Whether you’re dealing with compact spaces, different locker needs for different populations, or just aren’t sure where to start in your search for lockers, this article will help fill in some unknowns to help you find the best locker solution.

 Tip #1: Learn Some Basic Locker Jargon